Sustainability

 Effective from 1st January 2018, a new estimated Sanitary Protection Zone (SPZ) was established within the Karachaganak Field.

-During 2018-2021, KPO successfully completed the relocation of eleven of the existing eighteen air environmental monitoring stations.
+In 2021, KPO successfully completed the relocation of eleven of the existing eighteen air environmental monitoring stations.
 The relocation of these stations was scheduled due to the change of SPZ to ensure the correct performance of the continuous air monitoring and comply with the RK legal requirements.

 Map of the Karachaganak Field with SPZ marked as of end 2021